nilu1996/test/README.md

-Subject: Update on Sandbox Infrastructure and Alteryx Production
+Subject: Update on Target Group Registration and Firewall Access Ticket

-Hi Chandan,

-I trust this message finds you well.
-Today, we focused on setting up the Sandbox Infrastructure, and I'm pleased to report that Alteryx is now operational.
-I've generated a few tickets for the upcoming steps in the process.
-Once these tasks are complete, we can proceed with configuring the sandbox server.

-Additionally, I want to inform you that the Alteryx production environment is now up and running smoothly.
+Dear Team,

+I would like to provide an update on our recent activities.
+We have successfully completed the registration process for the target group.
+Additionally, I have raised a ticket requesting firewall access for uattableau.amergbt.com to be extended to the public network.

+As of now, uattableau.amexgbt.com has not been mapped to Cloudflare.
+Our team is actively working on this task to ensure proper integration.

+I have engaged in a discussion with the firewall team, and they have communicated that the request is currently in progress.
+We will continue to monitor and update you on the status as developments occur.

+Thank you for your attention to these matters.

 Best regards,

 [Your Name]
+[Your Position]
+[Your Contact Information]